See the Spoken Language Disorders Evidence Map for summaries of the available research on this topic.

 Standardized Assessment—an empirically developed evaluation tool with established reliability and validity.
 Standardized language assessments can be used to identify the broad characteristics of language functioning, but should not be used solely to make the diagnosis of SLD.
 Given the nuanced and subtle nature of strengths and deficits that many children demonstrate, standardized assessments alone are not sufficient to capture the variety of language details that constitute an individual's profile.

 At this time, there are very few standardized assessments for individuals who speak a language other than English or who speak a dialect of English.
 It is essential to consider the language spoken and/or dialect used by the child before selecting a standardized assessment.
 Translation of a standardized assessment invalidates the results.
 Standard scores may not be reported when the assessment has been translated.
-See cultural competence and bilingual service delivery.
+See cultural responsiveness and bilingual service delivery.

 Language Sampling—techniques to elicit spontaneous language in various communication contexts (e.g., free play, conversation/dialogue, narration, expository speech) and derive measures (e.g., Mean Length of Utterance [MLU], Type-Token Ratio [TTR], Developmental Sentence Scoring [DSS], clausal density, use of subordinate clauses) to complement data obtained from standardized language assessments.